Foysal-BoyTech/job-search/README.md

 - While you implement a solution, to explain your line of thinking.
 - After you’re done, to comment on the trade-offs you made and what can be improved.

-Try to practice this beforehand, speaking out loud as you solve some exercises.
+Try this at home a few times, speaking out loud as you practice some exercises, to get used to it.

 ## Organization